dudela/hello_app/README.md

-# Ruby on Rails sample application
+# Ruby on Rails

-This is the sample application for
+This is a sample app for
 [*Ruby on Rails*]

 ## Getting started